jroundtree/user-list/README.md

 Clone this repo, then make sure you have a `.env` file in your project root pointing your environment variable `REACT_APP_USERRESTAPI` to your Spring Boot Application URL.
 For example, `REACT_APP_USERRESTAPI=http://localhost:8080`.

+`npm install`

-`npm install` runs the app in the development mode.
+Then `npm start` runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.

 `npm run build` builds the app for production to the build folder.